qlcchain/qlcchain.github.io/docs/api/rpc/dod_settlement.md

   - `seller`: seller info
     - `address`: seller's qlc address
     - `name`: seller's name
-  - `productId`: array of product id that will be terminated
+  - `connections`: array of product id that will be terminated
+    - `productId`: id of product to be terminated
+    - `quoteId`: quote id for this product
+    - `quoteItemId`: quote item id for this product
+    - `price`: price of this quote

 - **Returns**: